mseonKim/URP-VolumetricFog-ForwardPlus/README.md

 This repository is copied from Unity HDRP Volumetric Fog.

 Note that this feature is working as a global fog volume while HDRP requires local volumes.
+Since it shows unexpected behaviors when the screen size of Scene View and the screen size of Game View are different, volumetric lighting is only enabled in a scene view in edit mode.
+If playing, only enabled in a game view.

-This feature is available on URP Forward+ from 2022.3.0f1 (2022 LTS) version.
+This package is available on URP Forward+ from 2022.3.0f1 (2022 LTS) version.

 ## How to Use